Hodge level for weighted complete intersections: Abstract

 \section{Abstract}

 We give lower bounds for Hodge numbers of smooth well formed Fano weighted complete intersections.
-In particular, we compute their Hodge level, that is, the maximal distance between non-trivial Hodge numbers.
-This allows us to classify varieties of such type whose Hodge numbers are like that of a projective space, of a curve, or of a Calabi--Yau variety of low dimension.
+In particular, we compute their Hodge level, that is, the maximal distance between non-trivial Hodge numbers in the same row of the Hodge diamond.
+This allows us to classify varieties whose Hodge numbers are like that of a projective space, of a curve, or of a Calabi--Yau variety of low dimension.